gammasoft71/xtd/docs/documentation/eBook/first_programs.md

 These two lines are the most important lines of the example.
 It is shown, how we get access to the label control, which is placed on a different panel.
 First we get the parent of the both left and right panels.
 This parent control has a reference to the right panel.
 And the right panel has a reference to the static text.

-In this part of the xtd_forms tutorial, we have created some simple programs.
+In this part of the xtd.forms tutorial, we have created some simple programs.

 # See also
 ​